bayasdev/envycontrol/README.md

 OR

-- `paru -S envycontrol` or by using your aur helper of choice
+- `paru -S envycontrol` or by using the aur helper of your choice

-Install the  package with the AUR helper of your choice.
-If not on Arch Linux you would have to:
+If not on Arch Linux, you would have to:

 - Run `git clone https://github.com/geminis3/envycontrol.git` in a terminal window or install the tarball from the release page
 - Run `sudo python envycontrol.py --switch <MODE>` in the root of the repository to switch to a different graphic mode.